studiospring/pv_output_wrapper/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Extending functionality

+You can add support for more api calls by whitelisting the method name and its parameters in lib/pv_output_wrapper.rb.
+If you want to parse the response, you can write a parsing method in lib/pv_output_wrapper/response.rb.
+Please name the method the same as pv_output.org, but using snake_case.

 ## Contributing